Cranhill: Amenities

-Notable residents

-Notable current and former residents include actor Billy Boyd of The Lord of the Rings, footballers Jim and Joe Smith of Newcastle, Aberdeen and Scotland, Kenny Aird of St Johnstone and comedy actor Gerard Kelly.
-Brothers Angus Young and Malcolm Young lived in Cranhill before they moved to Australia, where they formed AC/DC.
-George Young, Angus and Malcolm's older brother, also found fame with the 60s group Easybeats.
-Pat Nevin, soccer pundit and former Scotland player, attended Saint Gregory's Secondary School which later became Saint Andrew's Secondary school.
-Politician Adam Ingram lived in Skerryvore Road at the bottom of the lane and Glasgow Boy artist Adrian Wiszniewski was also a Cranhill resident.

-Junior Campbell from the sixties band The Marmalade and who also wrote the music for Thomas the Tank Engine lived in nearby Springboig, but ran his schoolboy "paper round" from the Glasgow Evening Times/Citizen van drop at the infamous Cranhill Water Tower.
-Archy Kirkwood (Sir Archibald Johnstone Kirkwood, Baron Kirkwood of Kirkhope) long-standing Liberal Democrat MP, then knighted, then elevated to the House of Lords lived and was educated in Cranhill.
-He played in a pop group (The Aztecs) in the same locations and at the same time as The Gaylords (early Marmalade) at two nearby Springboig venues; both groups could hear each other playing next door, alternating Saturdays at the YMCA and the "Shack".
-Kirkwood lived in Crowlin Crescent.

 Cranhill today

 Most of the original housing stock has been demolished to make way for 'back-and-front-door' houses and a private housing scheme and supermarket now occupy the site of the former Cranhill Secondary School.
 However, the original flats are retained in some of the streets around the Park, as are the shops at Lamlash Cres.
 Two new schools and two new nurseries have been built on Newhaven Road.

 The local Park is now a protected habit for water voles, and is the only known location for these voles in mainland Scotland.

 The Community Centre has been replaced by a children's centre called 'The Beacon' which is within Cranhill Park.

 The 'backfields' is now a construction site for semi-detached homes.

 There is also an active Community Council consisting of several committed residents who aim to deal with issues affecting the Cranhill neighbourhood, and it holds regular monthly meetings open to all interested residents with these normally taking place every fourth Wednesday of the month at 7pm in the Community Centre.

 In 2016, Glasgow City Council outlined masterplans for the development of the Greater Easterhouse area (including Cranhill) over the next 20 years.